contrafactum/codewars_solutions/README.md

 # codewars_solutions
-My solutions for Codewars problems
+My solutions for Codewars katas (a.k.a. problems).

 This repository contains my solutions for Codewars problems I train myself on.